Dylan5797/ScratchEdit/README.md

 # ScratchEdit
 Save ScratchEdit.py to a place you can find it.
-Run ScratchEdit.py and ScratchEdit will run.
+Run ScratchEdit.pyw and ScratchEdit will run.
 Simple right? :D